 The SeaGen system designed for floating or surface piercing foundations is an up to 1.0MW horizontal axis turbine complete with an active pitch.
 The full turbine weighs approximately 100 tonnes in air and has a design life of 25 years.
 Rotor diameter can be provided to suit the deployment and system redundancy plus accessibility combine to maximise reliability offshore.

-AR1500 and SeaGen turbines are affixed to the seabed using either gravity based foundations, drilled monopiles, or pinned structures, depending on the local seabed topography and geotechnical conditions.
+AR1500 and SeaGen turbines are attached to the seabed using either gravity-based foundations, drilled monopiles, or pinned structures, depending on the local seabed topography and geotechnical conditions.

 Operations and maintenance